 STEP 4: TRUE OR FALSE

 Answer the “True or False” questions.
-(Do not read ahead to the multiple choice questions as some of these questions themselves may answer the true or false.)
+(Do not read ahead to the multiple-choice questions as some of these questions themselves may answer the true or false.)
 If you feel unsure of any of your answers, listen to the segment again before checking your answers.
-You will notice that a small number follows most answers in the answer key.
+You will notice that a small number follows most of the answers in the answer key.
 These numbers correspond to the line number in the text and translation that reveals the answer.
 If you do not understand why you got an answer wrong, quickly look at the text and/or translation for that line number.
 (Here’s where you have to use your self-discipline not to read beyond the specified line number!)
 Listen again and place a check next to each true or false question as you hear the answer.

 STEP 5: MULTIPLE CHOICE

 Answer the “Multiple Choice” questions.
-Follow the same guidelines as for the true or false Note that both the true or false and multiple choice questions are based on information found in the segment, according to the information provided by the speaker, regardless of the accuracy of the information.
+Follow the same guidelines as for the true or false Note that both the true or false and multiple-choice questions are based on information found in the segment, according to the information provided by the speaker, regardless of the accuracy of the information.
 You can think of each question as being preceded by “According to the speaker ,…” or “ The speaker mentions that…”.